-- All application materials and recordings should be submitted by February 1.
-For optimal consideration for scholarship awards, this will be particularly important.
-Audition times can be reserved during any weekday that is convenient for the student.
-Information regarding auditions can be obtained by contacting the School of Performing Arts Office at 207-581-4703. - 2.
-Transfer Students - a) Transcript evaluation.
+2. Transfer Students

+- Transcript evaluation.
 Upon admission to the University, all transfer students should send a copy of their transcript to the Office of the College of Liberal Arts and Sciences in Stevens Hall for evaluation.
 A cumulative grade point average of 2.5 is required for transfer credits.
 At that time transfer students will receive information regarding their required courses and registration for the first semester.
 Evaluation of Applied transfer credit will be determined after the Audition for the Music Program. - b) Auditions.
 See statement 1.b. under Entrance to the Music Program. - c) Theory Examination.
 A theory examination may be required.
-See statement 1.d. above. - All application materials and recordings should be submitted by February 1.
-For optimal consideration for scholarship awards, this will be particularly important.
+See statement 1.d. above. - d) To be considered for scholarship awards, all application materials and recordings must be submitted by February 1.
 Audition times can be reserved during any weekday that is convenient for the student.
-Information regarding auditions can be obtained by contacting the School of Performing Arts Office at 207-581-4703. - e) Double Concentrations Students wishing to pursue double concentrations, double specializations, or double majors should be advised that it might take more than four years to complete their program of study. - C. Scholarship Applications. - 1.
-Music Scholarship applications as well as information on these awards can be obtained from the School of Performing Arts Office or from the Academics page of our website at www.umaine.edu/spa.
+Information regarding auditions can be obtained by contacting the School of Performing Arts Office at 207-581-4703.

+C. Scholarship Applications.

+- 1. Music Scholarship applications as well as information about these awards can be obtained from the School of Performing Arts Office or from the Academics page of our website at www.umaine.edu/spa.
 (Note: Certain specific scholarships have stipulations regarding status as music majors that have been dictated by the donors and must be adhered to). - 2.
 Students who receive scholarship awards through the Music Division are expected to participate in a music performance ensemble for credit each semester on the instrument or voice for which the award was given.
 If the student wishes to change that instrument or voice, the School of Performing Arts Music Scholarship Committee must approve the change. - 3.
 Students who are recipients of the Distinguished Student Scholarship Award for Visual and Performing Arts, which is administered through the Office of Admissions, must participate each semester in an ensemble for credit in a capacity designated by the Chair of the Division of Music.